Sunday, June 30, 2019

 When ‘I’ disappears there is nonduality.

-Nonduality is the fullness of the consciousness without the illusory division of the form, time and space.
+Nonduality is the fullness of the consciousness without the illusory division of form, time, and space.

 The fullness of consciousness means unity in diversity.